PavlikBender/BenderDeck/README_EN.md

 ![](/Screenshots/2.png)

-3. Click on "Add Button" to add the desired number of buttons.
+3. Click on "Add button" to add the desired number of buttons.

 ![](/Screenshots/3.png)